hillar/pigsty-moloch-plugin/README.md

 ## Install

 1. install moloch or run it
-1. install suricata on moloch capture machine or run it
+1. install suricata on moloch capture machine and set it to log into unified2 or run it
 1. install pigsty on same machine
 1. install pigsty-moloch-plugin
 1. edit pigsty config: